opentap/opentap/README.md

 tap package install "Developer's System CE" -y
 ```

-For a guide on how to develop using OpenTAP, check out our __[Developer Guide](https://doc.opentap.io/Developer%20Guide/Introduction/#introduction)__, it also exists as a [PDF](https://www.opentap.io/docs/OpenTAP%20Developer%20Guide.pdf) for offline reading.
+For a guide on how to develop using OpenTAP, check out our __[Developer Guide](https://doc.opentap.io/Developer%20Guide/Introduction/#introduction)__.
 Note the [source](https://github.com/opentap/opentap/tree/main/doc/Developer%20Guide) can be found on GitHub as well.

 ## Building OpenTAP
 Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://github.com/opentap/opentap and build the OpenTAP.sln solution file.

-**Note:** You need [Microsoft .NET Core SDK 6.0](https://dotnet.microsoft.com/download) to build OpenTAP.
+**Note:** You need [Microsoft .NET SDK 6.0](https://dotnet.microsoft.com/download) to build OpenTAP.

 ### Microsoft Windows 10
 On Windows, Visual Studio 2017 or greater is needed to build.
 This can be done by opening the solution and pressing F5, or Ctrl-Shift-B.

 ### Linux
-On Linux, you usually need to install some dependencies in addition to .NET Core SDK.
+On Linux, you usually need to install some dependencies in addition to .NET SDK.
 On Ubuntu, run the following on apt:

 ```sh
 sudo apt install libc6-dev libunwind8 curl git -y